Skip to main content

 13. Visual impairment/blindness

-Note: academically gifted students in Virginia are served through a separate state gifted-education program, not under IDEA special education.
+One distinction worth knowing: Virginia serves academically gifted students through a separate state gifted-education program, not through IDEA special education.

 Eligibility Requires: